|

 and his brother, Epimetheus.

-Epimetheus was to give each species some special attribute
+Epimetheus was to give each species some special attribute that

-working well and fulfilled their function.
+and fulfilled their function.
+Unfortunately

-Unfortunately Epimetheus was not the brightest of the Titans
+Epimetheus was not the brightest of the Titans and used all the gifts he

-and used all the gifts he had to share before reaching mankind.
+had to share before reaching mankind.

-The name Epimetheus means "afterthought", which
+The name Epimetheus means "afterthought", which should

-was left to Prometheus to sort out the problem.
+It was left to Prometheus to sort out the problem.

-took a radical approach, and decided to give the left-over,
+Prometheus took a radical approach, and decided to give the left-over,

-unprotected mankind a gift worthy of a god – in fact worthy of the
+unprotected mankind a gift worthy of a god – in fact worthy of the king

-king of the gods.
+of the gods.
+Prometheus stole

+them and inspire them.
 Prometheus

-to protect them and inspire them.

-Prometheus was very fond of the puny humans and believed they
+was very fond of the puny humans and believed they had a right to all the

-had a right to all the possibilities of their future.
+possibilities of their future.

-was not amused.
+Zeus was not amused.
 He had

 wanted humans to be unthinking creatures.